22nd annual

 -- Gib Leonard, www.BuyaBrickFoundation.org> www.BuyaBrickFoundation.org

-- Three times a year, at each marathon in May, September, and October, we donate $8000 to Buy A Brick Foundation, $1400 to Marathon Charity Cooperation, and $600 to DC Capital Striders, a member of Road Runners Club of America
+- Three times a year, at each marathon in May, September, and October, we donate $8000 to Buy A Brick Foundation, $1400 to Marathon Charity Cooperation, $600 to DC Capital Striders, a member of Road Runners Club of America, and $500 to Ethio-American Athletic Association

 - In September, we donate $2000 to Upendo Educational Foundation